Boston University Terriers men's ice hockey

 The Boston University Terriers men’s ice hockey team is the college ice hockey team that represents Boston University.
-They played their first game in 1918 and have won five national championships, while making 22 appearances in the Frozen Four.
+They played their first game in 1918 and have won five national championships, while making 25 appearances in the Frozen Four.

-BU has won 12 major conference tournament championships as well as 31 titles in the historic Beanpot tournament featuring the four major Boston collegiate hockey teams.
+BU has won 12 major conference tournament championships as well as 32 titles in the historic Beanpot tournament featuring the four major Boston collegiate hockey teams.

-BU played in the Eastern College Athletic Conference (ECAC) from 1961 to 1984, winning five tournament championships; and has since competed in the Hockey East Association, winning seven tournament titles.
+BU played in the Eastern College Athletic Conference (ECAC) from 1961 to 1984, winning five tournament championships; and has since competed in the Hockey East Association, winning ten tournament titles.
 Ice hockey is the most popular sport at Boston University and has a large fan base on campus and among BU alumni nationwide.